SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

        <#statements#>
     }

+Functions can return multiple values using a tuple type.

+Function definitions can appear inside other function declarations.
+This is known as a :newTerm:`nested function`.

+**Parameter Names**

 Function parameters are a comma separated list where each parameter has one of several forms.
 The order of arguments in a function call